 JMF: We even use the Holy Spirit in that mix by saying the Holy Spirit leads us, but if we don’t follow, then we don’t have sanctification.

 DT: If we understand that Christ is our righteousness and he’s our sanctification, I think this helps us.
-In other words, when I come to God in Christ, I’m accepted for who I am in Christ, not for who I am in Dan Thimell.
-Not because I’ve been so good or so worthy or so earnest or so consistent, but what I had to offer him, as Bill Gaither said, was brokenness and strife, and he accepted that.
+When I come to God in Christ, I’m accepted for who I am in Christ, not for who I am in Dan Thimell.
+Not because I’ve been so good or worthy or earnest or consistent, but what I had to offer him, as Bill Gaither said, was brokenness and strife, and he accepted that.
 I’m accepted for who I am in Christ.
 In Christ, I’m accepted by the Father.
 In Christ, I stand holy before the Father.
 I stand pure before the Father in his humanity.